kintone/js-sdk/packages/data-loader/README.md

       --file-path            The path to source file. ".json" or ".csv" [string] [required]
       --encoding             Character encoding
-                                     [choices: "utf8", "sjis"] [default: "utf8"]
+                             (available only if the source file format is CSV) [choices: "utf8", "sjis"] [default: "utf8"]
       --update-key           The key to Bulk Update                     [string] --pfx-file-path        The path to client certificate file        [string]